 Let’s say your client paid you $1,000 to design a logo, but they accidentally double reported that amount and told the IRS they paid you $2,000.
 As far as the IRS is concerned, you made that $2,000 in income and now owe income tax on it.
 Ouch!

-Companies are also required to turn form 1099-MISC into the IRS by January 31, though, so it’s likely that the IRS has already received the erroneous document.
-If they’ve already filed with the IRS, then it will take more effort on their part to correct the error, but most reputable companies are scrupulous about their bookkeeping and will help you out.
+If the company has already filed the erroneous 1099-MISC with the IRS, then it will take more effort on their part to correct the error, but most reputable companies are scrupulous about their bookkeeping and will help you out.

-Sure this sounds like a pain, but it could save you the much deeper pain of overpaying your income taxes.
+Sure this sounds like a hassle, but it could save you the much deeper pain of overpaying your income taxes.

 What if you don’t receive Form 1099-MISC?